 Then, the modification should NOT be considered minor and should be reviewed by the convened IRB.

-3. For the continuing review of research to qualify for review by the expedited procedure, the research must meet one of the following criteria:
+3. For the continuing review of research to qualify for review by the expedited Meet the criteria for initial review by an expedited procedure.